AnimalFACS/AnimalFACS/GibbonFACS.md

 [Training/Example Videos](https://drive.google.com/drive/folders/1aoKyuufbF9mMwXHIFH3AQI0jjHSpD5AT?usp=drive_link)

 ## Accessing the test
 To become a certified GibbonFACS coder, we encourage you to take the associated test.
-The GibbonFACS test involves trainees to accurately code the facial movements in a series of video clips.
-The test (and associated training
+The GibbonFACS test involves trainees to accurately code the facial movements in a series of video clips

 The test can be accessed here: [GibbonFACS Test materials](https://drive.google.com/drive/folders/1kl7nmuTNW9TM3t5erJjHlWdW3Da1VvJ3?usp=drive_link)